 You can use hay bales as your backstop if you want to go full DIY on your backyard range.
 You can also add a rubber mat in the combination to make it sturdier.

-If you are doing target practice and have high chances of missing your targets, it’s better to ensure that your targets are sturdy, so they won’t move or fall.
+If you are doing target practice and have a high chance of missing your targets, it’s better to ensure that your targets are sturdy so they won’t move or fall.
 You can print out your targets, paste them on stacked cardboard or foam flooring, and then prop them up on a wooden stand.

 However, you can buy targets online if you prefer a ready-made one.
 Do your research beforehand and check buyers’ reviews to ensure the target is sturdy.